lnapoli87/HOL2/hands-on-lab.md

     Also we have permissions to add, edit and delete items from a list.
     We will use a files-sdk in order to access the environment using two classes called "ListEntity" and "ListItem" that have all necesary data to manage the content.

-    --We continue with the O365-lists-sdk library import to the project--
     ```

     ![](img/fig.08.png)